PCSX2/pcsx2-net-www/docs/contributing/git.md

 ---
-title: "Git Survival Guide"
-summary: "Getting Started with Git"
+title: "Using Git"
+description: "This page teaches you the basics of using Git."
 draft: false
 toc: true
 sidebar_position: 4
 ---

-Getting Started with Git.
+PCSX2 uses Git for version control.
 There are lots of guides and documents on the internet, but there are too many and many are confusing.
 Here is a mini guide to use git with a minimal number of commands and parameters.
 You won't find any details or explanation of Git's internal mechanisms here.

 ## General